ctacampado/datastruct-and-algorithms/README.md

 Data Structure and Algorithms Implementations

 ## Description
 These are implementations of popular Data Structures and Algorithms using Python and Go.
-I chose these languages because I use them a lot in my job.

 ## Programming Lanugage Versions
 * Go - 1.11.4